Assessment of Student Learning

 Sitting Bull College has an Assessment Committee that is composed of faculty members, the Vice President, and the Director of Institutional Research.
 The chair of the Assessment Committee is a faculty member.
 The chair and the faculty members are rotated and serve a term of three years.

-The Assessment Committee meets quarterly throughout the academic year and holds a two-day general education and program assessment reporting process during the last two days of faculty academic contracts.
+The Assessment Committee meets quarterly throughout the academic year.
+In 2022, the Assessment changed the two-day general education and program assessment reporting process from last two days of faculty academic contracts, to fall semester for general education outcomes, and end of spring semester for program outcomes.
 During the reporting process faculty are required to complete a one-page summary of their findings, along with the general education or program plan that lists the outcomes, measurement tools, measurement goals, findings, analysis of data, and action or recommendations.

 Assessment procedures at the course, program, and institution level are at the core of the institutional activities and strategic planning at SBC.
 Feedback collected through these outcomes provides support for the decisions made for future SBC planning.
 Since planning guides resources allocation, the feedback through assessment is used to coordinate future resource allocation to guide institutional effectiveness and assessment of student learning.